solangegueiros/brz-token-bridge/docs/Bridge.md

 Withdraw tokens from bridge

-Only owner can call it,
+Only owner can call it.
-which is the address defined in constructor: DEFAULT_ADMIN_ROLE or another address added in this role.

 Can be called even if the Bridge is paused, because can happens a problem and it is necessary to withdraw tokens, maybe to create a new version of bridge, for example.